PACE trial: Request for data and allegations of harassment

 The full research data for the PACE trial was requested by both patients acting as citizen scientists, and by other researchers, in order to verify the results through reanalyses.
 However, the request was initially denied and several of the researchers involved in the PACE trial, reported to the press that they had been verbally abused by patients.
 This was criticised by patients and advocates as being a coordinated effort to dismiss legitimate concerns about the methodology behind psychosocial studies into ME.
 However, these allegations continued to gain traction, and some of the authors began saying they were harassed on Twitter (now X).

 The argument that ME/CFS patients and their organisations were militant and using methods of harassment was used by the authors to argue against a release of the trial's data.
 The Information Commissioner dismissed these claims as "wild speculations" and the tribunal found them to be "grossly exaggerated".
 The judge subsequently ordered a release of the data.

 Reanalysis

-After the data was accessed through a Freedom of Information request, researchers published a reanalysis of the PACE trial data, and concluded that the CBT and GET treatments were not effective and possibly not safe.
+After the data was accessed through a Freedom of Information request, researchers published a reanalysis of the PACE trial data, and concluded that the CBT and GET treatments were "not effective and unsafe" and "potentially harmful".
 The full PACE trial data showed that the treatments did not result in patients being able to return to work or study, and that they were not able to walk significantly further after treatment.

 The reanalysis using the original primary outcome measures still showed there was a small improvement in one of the two subjective measures at 52 weeks for the GET and CBT groups.
 However, this difference was not sustained in the long-term follow-up.
 The GET group experienced twice the rate of adverse outcomes compared to controls, hence the conclusion that the treatment may be unsafe.